Welcome to Cochrane !

 - Versions of Cochrane Reviews in languages other than English

 The Cochrane Library is available in Spanish: La Cochrane Library Plus en español.
 Abstracts of reviews and/or summaries available in multiple languages on our site at summaries.cochrane.org.
 For information on translations of reviews and their abstracts into other languages, contact Cochrane's publishers, John Wiley and Sons.

 As well as Cochrane Reviews of the effects of healthcare interventions, there are also Cochrane methodology reviews of the ways in which health care can be evaluated and, from 2006, there will be Cochrane Reviews of the accuracy of diagnostic tests.

 Cochrane has special software for processing Cochrane Reviews called 'RevMan' (Review Manager), managed by the Informatics & Knowledge Management Department in Denmark and Germany.

 Preparing a Cochrane Review requires skills that may be new to the author.
 Cochrane provides a range of resources to get you started, including the Cochrane Handbook for Systematic Reviews of Interventions, online learning materials and face-to-face workshops.
 More information and links to resources are available at the Cochrane Training website.

 - For newcomers, perhaps without any healthcare experience.
 Some online training is available for people who want to help by searching the healthcare literature.
 People without a healthcare background can also contribute as authors of Cochrane Reviews.

-- For consumers, the Consumer Network 'CCNet' has a website providing information on the role of health consumers, patients and the general public in the work of The Cochrane Collaboration.
+- For consumers, the Consumer Network 'CCNet' has a website providing information on the role of health consumers, patients and the general public in Cochrane's work.